- ORDER: Passeriformes

 Find This Bird

 For most of eastern North America, the best time to find Tennessee Warblers is during migration, as the birds pass between northern Canada and Central/South America.
 Look for them in early May, and again in September to early October, in open to semiopen forests.
 These tiny warblers spend much of their time high in trees—find them by watching for fluttering activity at the tips of thin branches.
 They often sing during spring migration, so listen for their high, chipping, 3-parted song.

 - Reinita de Tennessee (Spanish)

 - Cool Facts

 - The Tennessee Warbler is a common nectar "thief" on its wintering grounds in tropical forests.
-Instead of probing a flower from the front to get the nectar, and spreading pollen on its face in the process, the warbler pierces the flower tube at its base and gets the reward without performing any pollination.
+Most nectar-eating birds, bats, and insects probe a flower from the front to get the nectar, spreading pollen on their faces in the process.
+But Tennessee warblers pierce the flower tube at the base, lapping up the nectar without helping pollinate the flower.

-- The Tennessee Warbler breeds no closer to the state of Tennessee than northern Michigan, more than 600 miles away, and it winters some 1,400 miles away in southern Mexico and southward.
-It was given its name in 1811 by Alexander Wilson who first encountered the bird in Tennessee during its migration.
+- Despite breeding no closer to the state of Tennessee than northern Michigan, 600 miles away, the Tennessee Warbler was given its name by Alexander Wilson based on a bird he encountered in Tennessee during its migration.

-- The oldest recorded Tennessee Warbler was at least 4 years, 7 months old when it was recaptured and rereleased during banding operations in the West Indies.
-It had been banded in Pennsylvania.
+- The oldest recorded Tennessee Warbler was 4 years, 7 months old when it was recaptured and released at a banding station in the West Indies.
+It was originally banded in Pennsylvania.